kaascevich/Haven/src/content/blog/the-apocalypse-laptop-part-1.md

 > FYI: I'm putting the NixOS project on hold.
 I don't know for how long.
 Possibly indefinitely.
 We'll see.

-If you live in the US (like me), you probably know that the results of the upcoming presedential election (as well as other factors, presumably) will likely make or break this country -- and right now, it seems to me that both candidates will break instead of make.
+If you live in the US (like me), you probably know that the results of the upcoming presidential election (as well as other factors, presumably) will likely make or break this country -- and right now, it seems to me that both candidates will break instead of make.
 With tensions all over this godforsaken planet that I won't delve into because I'm not even remotely qualified for it, [r/prepping] is seeming like a place more and more people will discover in the coming years/months/weeks/days/attoseconds.

 Now, what the hell do American political tensions and a random subreddit have to do with a 10-year-old MacBook Air?